 The skit characters appear weekly at club with no storyline, simply to run-games/sell camp/give announcements, etc...
-Think of "Deep Thoughts with Jack Handey" from Saturday Night Live or "Mr. Good Times" (game show host) or "The Good Morning Young Life Guys" (that wake kids with video cameras).
+Think of "Deep Thoughts with Jack Handey" from Saturday Night Live or "Mr. Good Times" (a game show host that repeatedly says "Because it's always a good time with...MR.
+GOOD TIMES) or "The Good Morning Young Life Guys" (that wake kids with video cameras).

-Many of you already know these basic ideas above, but here are three bonus ideas I learned this summer.
-I think they can help your run-on skit create some momentum in helping kids invite their friends to club.
+Many of you already know these basic ideas above, but here are three bonus ideas.
+They can help your run-on skit create some momentum in the school and even help motivate kids to invite their friends to club.

 THREE WAYS TO ROCK OUT YOUR RUN-ON

-Create a facebook fan page for your run-on characters.
-This summer at Sharptop "The Desire" was one of the program characters.
+Create an Instagram account for your run-on characters.
+A few summers ago at Sharptop, "The Desire" was one of the program characters.
 The day after we came home from camp, I kept seeing online that my high school friends had become facebook friends with "TheDesire Jones."
 It was a fun way to keep that camp momentum going.

 Connect with a local screen-printing business and ask them to cut you a deal on printing some t-shirts with your run-on characters' faces on the front.
 If you can't get a good deal, try to find a sponsor.
 Often an area business will pay for your shirts if you put their logo on the sleeve.
 They don't have to be super high quality, but just something to use as a prize all semester for the winners of the games you play during club.